Bjg813/my-gatsby-blog/content/blog/modules/index.md

 ## Import Your Module
 Modules can be used in other JavaScript files by using the `import` statement.

-An important concept to realize is if you are importing multiple exports, you can deconstruct the exports you want and leave the rest, which is great for speed and size!
-If you are just importing a default export then you can't deconstruct it, obviously, geez.
+An important concept to realize is if you are importing multiple exports, you can destructure the exports you want and leave the rest, which is great for speed and size!
+If you are just importing a default export then you can't desctructure it, obviously, geez.

 We list the import at the top of the file and type: